The history of human culture has seen countless empires rise and fall.

 2. Mongol Empire

-The loyal warriors of Genghis Khan were rewarded for their fealties and became their times’ most successful army.
+The loyal warriors of Genghis Khan were rewarded for their loyalty, forging the most successful army of their time.

 1. British Empire